 3. Test and evaluation

-From October 1st, 2015 till March 31st, 2015 there were 16488 tweets related to the top-ranked universities in Germany (TU9¹) in both English and German language has been posted on twitter.
+According to the study, from October 1st, 2014 till March 31st, 2015 there were 16488 tweets related to selected universities in Germany (TU9¹) in both English and German language have been posted on Twitter.
 If we subtract retweets from it, just 10189 original tweets in entire winter semester 2014/2015 has been collected.
-(Not into detail for last study.)
 The biggest limitation associated with supervised learning is that it is sensitive to the quantity and quality of the training data and may fail when training data are insufficient.
 For solving this problem one solution would be collecting tweets from more universities.
 Another solution would be to consider another resources such as Facebook.

 Data processing phase consists of preprocessing, feature selection and classification steps.
 In feature selection step, they adopted a combination of uni- and bigrams and they considered emoticons a part of n-gram features.
 In the classification step, they used naïve Bayes technique.
-Their classifier accuracy performance is 73.6%, while [7] achieved around 80% accuracy rate.
-An Idea to increase sentiment analysis accuracy rate would be to considering individual or mixture of different sentence features such as emoticons, Parts Of Speech (POS) tags and lexicons, then testing other machine supervised learning classification techniques such as Support Vector Machine (SVM) and Maximum Entropy for classifying tweets.
+Their classifier accuracy performance is 73.6%, while Go et. al. [mention the name][7] achieved around 80% accuracy rate.
+An idea to increase sentiment analysis accuracy rate would be to considering individual or mixture of different sentence features such as emoticons, parts of speech (POS) tags and lexicons, then testing other machine supervised learning classification techniques such as Support Vector Machine (SVM) and Maximum Entropy for classifying tweets.

 Besides establishing a comparison between the TU9 based on the tweets related to each university, they investigated the tweets sentiment on daily basis for each university to obtain feedback on different events and activities.
 Comparison based on daily events is giving us a general result of sentiment analysis for each university.
-Another Idea would be to classifying tweets based on topics such as Advertisement/Announcement, City News, Course/Class/Teaching/Professor, Exam/Homework, University Event/Sport Day, Party/Fun/Drinking and Conference, then applying a sentiment analysis methods on each of the topics for each university.
+Another idea would be to classifying tweets based on topics such as Advertisement/Announcement, City News, Course/Class/Teaching/Professor, Exam/Homework, University Event/Sport Day, Party/Fun/Drinking and Conference, then applying a sentiment analysis methods on each of the topics for each university.
 On one hand, educational environments can make use of this information to come up with specific indicator.
 On the other hand, topic based sentiment analysis information can act as feedback for the university.

+Add a section explaining the final intended output, is what form and what will it add to the previous study.

 PROPOSED TIMETABLE